 Both Indiana and Kentucky have what is known as wrongful death laws.
 Only lawyers use the term wrongful death.
 If you have lost a friend or family member in a car wreck or a motorcycle crash, this is what I am talking about.

 First, I personally have lost both a family member and a good friend before it was their time.
-So I am sorry for your loss and I understand that that this is something you learn to live with, not get over.
+So I am sorry for your loss and I understand that this is something you learn to live with, not get over.
 In my 20+ years of experience practicing as a Louisville wrongful death lawyer, I can understand the pain and suffering people go through when a loved one loses their life in a road accident.

 Second, when we undergo such a devastating loss, we don’t think straight.
 You do not need to be making any major decisions especially in regard to a personal injury claim.
 So while I will list below some of the law in regard to deaths caused by car wrecks, I would really prefer you contact me by phone or schedule a meeting.
 Being an experienced wrongful death attorney in Louisville KY, I will not push you into signing contracts.
 Rather, we can discuss what your legal rights and when you are ready, we can decide how to proceed on the wrongful death claim.
 I am known as one of the best wrongful death attorneys in Louisville, KY.
 I will go over your case in detail with you before coming up with a plan on how to get you the maximum compensation you deserve for the loss of your loved one.

 I calculated his lost wages alone were over $800,000.
 Unfortunately, he was killed in a motorcycle accident and the at-fault driver only had $250,000 in insurance coverage.
 He did not have underinsured motorist coverage on the motorcycle policy either.
 While we could have sued the at-fault driver and tried to go after his personal assets to satisfy any judgment we might have obtained, the asset check showed that the at-fault driver had nothing which we could have executed a judgment against.
 In other words, had we proceeded with a wrongful death lawsuit, we would have had piece of paper saying that he owed money but nothing more.
 Also, he could have bankrupted that judgment as well.